 National Safety Month, observed every June, is an ideal time to raise awareness about the importance of following safety regulations at your facility.
 Use this time to open a dialogue between facility managers and staff to discuss expectations and concerns, then map […]

 But companies do have a line of defense.
-Basic hygiene and proper infection control […]
+Basic hygiene and proper infection control measures are […]

 The impact of slips, trips, and falls can be devastating.
 These incidences account for most workplace accidents in the U.S. and cost companies millions of dollars every year.
 Slips, trips, and falls contribute to about 15% of all workers’ compensation expenses and cost employers approximately $40,000 per incident.
 Around 30% of people who suffer a slip and fall sustain moderate to severe injuries including bruises, head injuries, and hip fractures.
 But the good news is that most slips, trips, and falls are the result of human error and can be avoided with proper training and care.